|

 Day 6 Erzurum-Kars-Dogu Beyazit

-A drive through splendid mountain scenery leads to Kars, stand ing
+A drive through splendid mountain scenery leads to Kars, standing at an

-at an altitude of 1,750 metres.
+altitude of 1,750 meters.
 Kars is particularly famous for its

 distinctive kilims and carpets and it retains a strong heritage of